 When you have completed this module, you will have an understanding of

 It is recommended that you should be aware of the SAIF Guidelines about choice of font, point size, layout and language before starting this module.
-You can find out more about these by completing SAIF Accessible Information Awareness elearning module or downloading SAIF’s publication “Making Your Written Information Accessible” from the SAIF Website.
+You can find out more about these by completing our Accessible Information Awareness elearning module.

 You may like to have a Word document open to try out some of the points covered.
-We have used examples from Microsoft Word 2007.
-If you are using either MS Word 2003 or 2010 you can download our comparison table:
+We have used examples from Microsoft Word 365 (June 2022).
+If you are using earlier versions of Microsoft Office you can download our comparison table: